Why the historical child abuse inquiries are in the news

 - Greater Manchester Police are conducting a new investigation into allegations of abuse by Cyril Smith in Rochdale, including at Knowl View, a children's home which closed in 1994

 - 28 NHS hospitals have published reports on allegations involving the late BBC DJ and presenter Savile.
-Four other hospitals are due to report in the autumn.
+13 other NHS organisations are still to report.
 A former judge is also looking into whether culture and practice at the BBC enabled Savile to carry out the sexual abuse of children

 - Operation Yewtree - set up following Savile's death in 2011 - has seen a string of high-profile entertainers being prosecuted for alleged sex crimes

 - At least 1,400 children were abused in Rotherham between 1997 and 2013, a report published in August 2014 found.
 The report led to the resignation of senior council leaders and Shaun Wright, the police and crime commissioner for South Yorkshire